GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June | Headlines

 GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June

-Japan's Nikkei had surged 2.1% to stand above 32,000 for the first time since July 1990.
-While last week's stock market rally appeared to have paused, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.

-World stocks rose and the dollar steadied on Monday as investors bet that the Federal Reserve will not raise rates in June after data last week showed slowing U.S. wage growth, while oil prices jumped after Saudi Arabia vowed big output cuts.
-The benchmark S&P 500 Index was little changed, the Nasdaq Composite Index gained 0.29% and the Dow Jones Industrial Index lost 0.35%.
+World stocks and the dollar dipped on Monday as investors mulled whether the Federal Reserve will refrain from raising rates in June after data last week showed slowing U.S. wage growth, while oil prices steadied after Saudi Arabia vowed big output cuts.
+The benchmark S&P 500 Index lost 0.2%, the Nasdaq Composite Index was little changed and the Dow Jones Industrial Index dropped 0.59%.

 The key European STOXX index fell 0.48%, compared to a 0.22% gain in MSCI's broadest index of Asia-Pacific shares outside Japan.
 Japan's Nikkei had surged 2.1% to stand above 32,000 for the first time since July 1990.